 In the 1980s Massive became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.
 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.

 When the takeover by Philips was announced in November 2006 Massive commercialised more than 10.000 lighting products under brand names such as Massive, TRIO and Lirio.
 The group had about 5.000 employees worldwide and was active in 70 countries.

 Massive sold many lamps made by others.
 Peill + Putzler from Germany and Yamada Shomei from Japan produced lamps for Massive, to name a few.
 Many other lighting companies did.

-Acciarri produced switches for companies such as Reggiani (Rome & Milan, Italy).
+Acciarri produced switches for companies such as the Italian Reggiani.
 Acciarri is an Italian family name, mostly found on the east coast of the country.
-No information to be found about this company.
-Also Massive from Belgium used Acciarri parts, and many other companies.
+No information can be found about this company.
+Also Massive from Belgium used Acciarri parts, and many other companies did.

 The socket and wire were produced by VLM Components, also from Italy.
 VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 VLM is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.
 The company is famous for the switches they produced that were designed by Achille Castiglioni.